Statue of Gudea

-Gudea was the political and religious governor of Lagash, in Southern Mesopotamia, one of the oldest Sumerian cities in Ancient Mesopotamia.
-Gudea ruled between ca. 2144 – 2124 BC and the statues demonstrate a very sophisticated level of craftsmanship for the time.
+Gudea was the political and religious governor of Lagash, one of the oldest Sumerian cities in Ancient Mesopotamia.
+Gudea ruled between 2144 – 2124 BC, and about twenty-seven statues of Gudea have been found.

 He was also a patron of the arts.
-More than 30 statues of Gudea, both seated and standing, can be found in museums across the world, including the following museums feature in “Joy of Museums”:
+Many statues of Gudea, both seated and standing, can be found in museums across the world.

 - Title: Statue of Gudea

 - Date: 2143-2142 BC